hacksu/React-Ideas-List/readme.md

 Now when you reload you should see `Hello World` instead of `Hello HacKSU!``

 Lets talk about props for a second.
-Elements in react can be passed props by their parents, these could be strings or entire classes and functions.
+Components in react can be passed props by their parents, these could be strings or entire classes and functions.
 Inside our render function we can access them inside `this.props.*` Anytime any of them change the class will be recreated by react and `render` recalled.
 Let's add an array of ideas we'll pass to IdeaList

 `<IdeaList data={[{title: "1"}, {title: "2"}]}/>`